This medication is typically used as part of chemotherapy.

 As with most medications, this product should be stored at room temperature.
 Store it in a secure location where it will not be exposed to excessive heat, moisture or direct sunlight.
-Keep it out of reach of young children.
 Make sure that any leftover portion is disposed of safely.
 To remain effective, this product must be kept in its original packaging.
 Do not transfer it to another container.

 Although the drugs you are taking are intended to help you, they can be harmful to those around you.
 Make sure that a professional who oversees your treatment has given you all the necessary precautions.

 Taking this medication during pregnancy may be harmful for the baby.
 Women of childbearing potential and men who are taking the medication should use an effective contraceptive method during treatment and for several months after the end of it.
 Ask your healthcare professional for details.

 Blood tests must be done regularly while using this medication.
 A blood test will indicate whether your treatment is having the desired effect.
 It will also provide the necessary information for adjusting the dosage to the lowest effective dose, thus decreasing the risk of side effects.
 Be sure to keep all your appointments.

 A treatment with this medication requires regular monitoring by a doctor.
 Be sure to see your doctor for all regularly scheduled appointments.